GallowayLabMIT/protocols/docs/contributor_guide.rst

 If you do not already have a working Python version >= 3.5, use the `standard Python installer <https://www.python.org/>`_.

-Then, install Sphinx and the required Sphinx extensions used here using ``pip``.
+Then, install Sphinx and the required Sphinx extensions used here using ``pip`` (enter this into a terminal):

 ::